RustCrypto/hashes/sha1-checked/README.md

 But, this crate provides the detection [algorithm] pioneered by git, to detect hash collisions when they occur and prevent them.
 The [paper] has more details on how this works.

-This implementation will be slower to use than the pure SHA-1 implementation, as more work as to be done.
+This implementation will be slower to use than the pure SHA-1 implementation, as more work has to be done.

 ## Examples